Gravitational Lensing Simulations I : Covariance Matrices and Halo Catalogues: Testing the simulations

-The power spectrum of matter density $P(k)$ is a fast and informative test of the quality of the simulations.
-It probes the growth of structures at all scale available within the simulations, and comparison with a reliable theoretical models informs us of the accuracy and the resolution limit.
+The power spectrum of the matter density $P(k)$ is a fast and informative test of the quality of the simulations.
+It probes the growth of structures at all scales available within the volume, and in comparison with a reliable theoretical model, informs us about both the accuracy and the resolution limits of the simulations.
 For a given density contrast $\delta({\bf x})$, the power spectrum can be calculated from its Fourier transform $\delta({\bf k})$ as:

-where the angle brackets refer a volume average, and the Dirac delta function selects identical Fourier modes.
-We present the power spectrum for our 185 simulations for two redshifts, $z = 0.961$ and $z=0.025$, in Fig. \ref{fig:dm_ps}.
-The error bars are the $1\sigma$ deviation in the sampling.